tspears1/github-100/README.md

 - On first load, the app fetches the top 100 repos from the GitHub API (using GitHub's preferred SDK, Octokit) and stores them in context.
 Then once a card is selected, the commits for that repo are fetched and stored in the same context.
 This allows for a much faster experience when switching between repos.
 - Once the data for both the repos and commits are fetched, they're filtered, formatted and sorted to ensure that only the most relevant data is stored in context.
 - Local Storage was used to persist the user's theme preference.
 - Context was also used to manage the number of columns that would fit at a given viewport.
-This was purely used for Card staggered animations with Framer Motion and could be removed in the future.
+This is used for the Card staggered animations with Framer Motion.

 ### Styles
 The goal with styling was to leverage Modern CSS whenever possible rather than leaning on Javascript for theming and DOM level manipulation.
 This was done to ensure that the site was as performant as possible.
 The only exception to this was the use of Framer Motion for animations.